-DataPath's continued participation in classified U.S. governmental projects, requires us to adhere with FOCI mitigation requirements.
+DataPath's continued participation in classified U.S. governmental projects, requires us to adhere with Foreign Ownership, Control, or Influence mitigation requirements.

-In November 2023, we completed the acquisition of DataPath, a U.S. based expert systems integrator in trusted communications for the US DoD Military and Government sectors.
-Due to our foreign ownership of DataPath, its operations are subject to Foreign Ownership, Control, or Influence (FOCI) mitigation measures.
+In November 2023, we completed the acquisition of DataPath, a U.S. based expert systems integrator in trusted communications for the U.S. DoD Military and Government sectors.
+Due to our foreign ownership of DataPath, its operations are subject to Foreign Ownership, Control, or Influence ("FOCI") mitigation measures.
 These measures are designed to protect the integrity of classified information and ensure that foreign ownership does not compromise it.
 Failure to adhere to these FOCI mitigation restrictions could result in the discontinuation of DataPath's Facility Security Clearance, adversely impacting DataPath's ability to perform on classified contracts.
 This could have a significant negative effect on our business operations, financial condition, and results of operations.